DOT Digital Identity Service

 The Docker image should be built as follows:

-Digital Identity Service needs a running memcached instance or cluster. memcached must be configured via the externalized configuration first.
+Digital Identity Service needs a running redis or memcached.
+Redis or Memcached must be configured via the externalized configuration first.

 Run the container according to the instructions below: